NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 ## Equipment, Supplies, and Software You Will Need

 1. The starter repo for this lab: .
-2. 1 fully-assembled remote control.
+2. test stand and remote control part kit.
 4. 1 micro USB cable.
 5. The contents of the github repo for the remote control (https://github.com/NVSL/Quadcopter-Remote) for reference.
 6. 1 flight control board (FCB).